 On April 2, 2015, an arbitrator ruled on a breach of contract claim between us and Hospira Inc., awarding Hospira \$8.2 million Canadian dollars (\$6.5 million U.S. dollars).
-The arbitrator also ruled that we shall pay 75% of Hospira's legal fees and expenses, which we estimated to be \$0.8 million Canadian dollars (\$0.6 million U.S. dollars).
-We recorded an accrual for \$7.1 million on March 31, 2015.
+The arbitrator also ruled that we pay 75% of Hospira's legal fees and expenses, which were \$0.7 million U.S. dollars.
+We made a \$7.5 million settlement payment in the second quarter of 2015, which includes a foreign exchange transaction adjustment to Canadian dollars at the time of payment.